kworkflow/kworkflow/documentation/man/features/deploy.rst

   kw can lead to system failures, and it is not recommended; only use it if you are sure about what you are doing.

+-p, \--create-package:
+  It is possible to create a kw package that can be shared with other users and deployed with kw.
+This option instructs kw to just generate the package without deploying it; notice that the package will be available in the current folder.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.
     | **s** enables sound notification.